15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 He uses specific software for that.
 I got inspired by him.

-I also did some projects on astrophotography and used different lenses for it.
-I am revealing my secrets in this article.
+I also did some projects on astrophotography using different lenses.
+In this article, I am revealing my secrets.

 Which is the best Nikon lens for astrophotography?